 Key Staff – Safeguarding Team

-All three colleagues have been trained to the level required for Designated Safeguarding Leads.
+All four colleagues have been trained to the level required for Designated Safeguarding Leads.
 They ensure their training is kept up to date and certification is available to this effect in our Reception area.
-Both Safeguarding Leaders have also completed additional qualifications in Mental Health Awareness and Promotion through CACHE.
+Two Safeguarding Leaders have also completed additional qualifications in Mental Health Awareness and Promotion through CACHE.

 Our Pastoral Heads of Year have also completed Further Safeguarding Training.